Lean Six Sigma Tools

 - FMEA – an effective tool to bring to light all failures in design, a manufacturing process, a service or product.
 It predicts problems you may encounter.

-- QFD/House of Quality is a multifaceted translation process that moves customer Critical to Customer requirements to design Critical to Quality Requirements.
+- Above all QFD/House of Quality is a multifaceted translation process that moves customer Critical to Customer requirements to design Critical to Quality Requirements.
 Lean Business added “risk” because risk always exists and can be quantified.

 - Critical to Quality